3 missing, 8 rescued after U.S. Navy aircraft crashes into sea off Japan

 Eight of the 11 Navy personnel were rescued 45 minutes later before being transferred to the ship for medical evaluation.
 The aircraft carrier, which is in the Philippine Sea, is part of the Japan-based 7th Fleet.

-Search-and-rescue efforts were being conducted by ships and aircraft of the U.S. Navy and the Japan Maritime Self-Defense Force, or JMSDF.
-The names of the crew and passengers were being withheld until their families can be notified.
+Search-and-rescue efforts were being conducted by ships and aircraft of the U.S. Navy and the Japan Maritime Self-Defense Force.
+Families of the three missing people were officially informed that they were listed as "duty status whereabouts unknown," but their names were being withheld for 72 hours under Navy policy, the Navy said.

 "The Japanese navy is helping us with many, many assets, but we should keep our fellow Navy family people in our thoughts and prayers," Navy Secretary Richard Spencer said Wednesday during a visit to Naval Support Activity Bahrain, home to U.S. Naval Forces Central Command and the U.S. 5th Fleet.